skagra/diy-cpu-controller/controller/README.md

 The schematic labels all control lines according to the key detailed below.

-In addition, the micro-controller directly takes as input the value of `PZ` and outputs a clock signal used by the CPU and surrounding circuitry.
+In addition, the μcontroller takes as input the value of zero flag `Z` from the *status register* (`P`) and outputs a clock signal used by the CPU and other circuitry.

 [Top](#top)